vishalpandeyvip/coronatracker/README.md

     countrywise for each country of world.
 3. Different graphs and map which can be used to search country to see cases there and see the trends of corona statistics.
-4. A map of india is attached, on hovering on any state, all the information of patients is shown in a tooltip.
+4. A map of india is attached, on hovering on any state, all the informations are shown in a tooltip.
 5. Have link of all donation pages(PM Cares, WHO relief fund,Akshay Patra, Help age India) on a seperate page with full info.
 6. List of all helpline numbers, Hospitals name and laboratories name in each state.